adon-cloudcannon/landing-page-test/src/collections/lessons/hugo-cms---get-started-with-cloudcannon/collaborating-with-your-team.md

 title: Collaborating with your team
 image:
 lead_score: 2
-order: '5'
+order: 5
 tutorial: hugo-cms---get-started-with-cloudcannon
 description: An overview of collaborating with your team using CloudCannon.
 ---

-{% bookshop "markdown/youtube" id:"Vk5R5c1tJX8" title:"Hugo CMS - Get started with CloudCannon" extend:true %}
+{% bookshop "markdown/youtube" id:"Vk5R5c1tJX8" title:"Hugo CMS - Get started with CloudCannon" extend:false %}

 You can give your team access to update the website by sharing it with them.
 There are multiple types and levels of sharing: